 LDR 2111 Leadership Development II - Prerequisite: LDR 1111.
 This course is designed for students who want to become leaders.
 The course will explore the characteristics, the qualifications, and the responsibilities of leaders.
 A portfolio is required which will reflect the information received in the course, the characteristics of the guest speakers, and the information gleaned from the class visits to leadership events.
 (S)

-Mathematics (MATH)
+Mathematics(MATH)

 MATH 0013 College Math - An introduction to fundamental algebraic concepts.
 Algebraic topics include real numbers, linear equations, linear inequalities, integral exponents, polynomials, factoring, and graphing linear equations.
 (This is a non-credit course.)
-Must take if Math ACT is below 16.
-(F, S, Su)
+(D)